Builders Labourers Federation: BLF in Queensland

 The BLF existed in Queensland as a state registered union (known as the Australian Building Construction Employees and Builders' Labourers' Federation (Queensland Branch) Union of Employees).
 The Queensland BLF was a part of the national BLF prior to the de-registration and was not as radical or militant as the branches in Victoria and New South Wales were perceived to be.

 Whilst the BLF is usually associated with the left of the political spectrum, the Queensland BLF was historically aligned with the right faction of the Australian Labor Party.
 The Queensland BLF was a member of the Labor Unity faction which is sometimes referred to as the Old Guard.
 The Labor Unity Faction often votes with the "right" faction (also known as the AWU or Forum faction) at state Labor conferences.

 On 16 October 2013, at the CFMEU Construction National Conference in Cairns, BLF secretary David Hanna and left-wing CFMEU Queensland (Construction Division) secretary Michael Ravbar announced the two unions would be merging.
 The merger was finalised in 2014.

-Slogan

-The federal BLF slogan, taken from a saying of Mao Zedong, was "Dare to struggle, Dare to win".